Written by

 Method 6: Run the Diskpart utility

-Many users point out that running the Diskpart utility really fixes some disk errors.
+Many users point out that the Diskpart utility really helps fix some disk errors.
 However, running the Diskpart utility will format the disk partition and cause data loss.
-Hence, you need to back up first if you intend to take this approach.
+Hence, you need to back up first if you are determined to take this approach.

 Step 1: Press Win + R to open the Run window, and then type cmd to open Command Prompt.